AV-EFI/val-ebu-mets/README.md

 This package provides:

 -   offline copies of the relevant XML schemas,
+-   a modified copy mets-strict.xsd which does not allow lax validation on embedded XML elements,
--   an XML catalog file for libxml2 to locate those schemas,
+-   two XML catalog files for libxml2 to locate those schemas, one for strict and one for default validation,
 -   a wrapper schema importing the above, and
 -   a shell script passing all required information to [xmllint][].